ultraembedded/riscv_sbc/README.md

 The USB2Sniffer is designed to be used as a USB 2.0 capture device, or as a development board for USB 2.0 IP designs.
 It has plenty of fast DDR3 RAM and SPI-Flash, as well as USB 2.0 (Host + Device) and USB 3.0 (high speed FIFO) interfaces.

-**It can be used repurposed as a single board computer (SBC) for running RISC-V Linux with both USB 2.0 host and USB 2.0 device support!**
+**It can be repurposed as a single board computer (SBC) for running RISC-V Linux with both USB 2.0 host and USB 2.0 device support!**

 ## HW Features
 * XC7A35T Artix 7 Series FPGA [xc7a35t-fgg484-1](docs/xc7a35tfgg484.txt)